My Bloody Valentine 3D 2009 Review

 This review brings back great memories for me as I wrote it just after getting out of this film’s premier in central London.
 That’s why I have chosen to leave it exactly as it was.
 I watched the film again recently and although I can say I was a tad generous here, I do still agree with most of what I said back then…

-Taking a good look at the two heavily populated cinema ‘lives’ of the slasher genre, the most striking similarity in both is that they were started by the box office successes of two stand-out features.
-First Halloween in 78 launched a tidal wave of wannabes that included the much maligned but equally as heavily imitated Friday the 13th series.
+Taking a good look at the two heavily populated cinema ‘lives’ of the slasher genre, the most striking similarity is that they were started by the box office successes of a pair of stand-out features.
+Halloween in 78 launched a tidal wave of wannabes that included the much maligned but equally as heavily imitated Friday the 13th.
 The category had a good run, but eventually lost popularity mid-way through the eighties due to a restriction on gore and minimal funding and creativity from production teams.
 Wes Craven’s popular semi-parody, Scream from 1996, kicked off yet another major influx that sent the imitations crawling out of the woodwork and on to video-store shelves.
 Eventually, a lack of originality meant audiences and studios alike gave up on the cycle and it befell a similar fate that had sent its forefathers into obscurity.

 There were thirteen years between the death of the Halloween-inspired glory days and Scream’s unexpected re-birth, so a believer in destiny such as I may have indeed been forgiven for predicting that the time was upon us once again in 2009 for another run of masked killers and gratuitous gore.